giourikilin/totp2fa/2FA_Notes.md

 - if we support android auto backup, no backing up of the TOTP fields!

 - implement recovery (how do we auhtenticate users during recovery?
-Maybe fingerprint data?)
+Maybe fingerprint data?, or use [this](https://arxiv.org/pdf/2112.08431.pdf) approach using honeywords?)
+- Account recovery is essentially a bypass of the system’s main security protocols and needs to be handled as an alternative authentication process
+- maybe use an account recovery code
 ...

 ### Questions to discuss